qgis2web/qgis2web/README.md

 is wasted in bug reporting, please follow these steps:</p>
 <ol>
     <li>Check the issues on Github to see whether the bug has already been
-        reported, and if so, add your information to that issue</li>
+        reported, and if so, read through all the comments on the issue, and add any additional informaton from your experience of the bug</li>
     <li>Make sure you can reproduce the bug reliably</li>
-    <li>Reduce the complexity of your bug conditions as far as you can</li>
+    <li>Reduce the complexity of your bug conditions as far as you can,
+        especially by reducing the number of layers, ideally to one</li>
     <li>Raise a Github issue, including:
     <ul>
         <li>the qgis2web version (or make it clear you are using Github master